This months bookclub is all about Kids in the Kitchen!

 There are a couple of things that I think you have to get in order to have a safe kitchen with your little one cooking with you.

 Apron – Having a fun apron always makes cooking (and life) better!
-This cute one (pictured above) is on amazon and I have also found really cute and cheap ones at target.
-I would stay away from getting a white apron because chances of it staying white for longer then 5 seconds is not good.
+This cute one (pictured above).
+I would stay away from getting a white apron because the chances of it staying white for longer then 5 seconds is not good.

 Step Stool – I love these stools – the Growing Step Stool and the Guidecraft High-Rise Step Stool.
 Currently, the girls use 2 old stools that were left over from my wedding (one white and one black, and yes they fight over who gets what color!).
 I think a steady, tall and with sides is key elements for a kitchen stool.
 Our stools were not really meant for toddlers to be standing on them and at least once a week one of the girls will fall off of them, which is super fun and safe!
 Invest in a good one and it will last you for years.